Hyundai Sonata Tires & Wheels Guide By Mason Clark April 5, 2026 8 min read

 [Products Worth Considering]

-What to Do When the TPMS Light Turns On
+What Should You Do When the TPMS Light Turns On?

 The tire pressure monitoring system (TPMS) warns you when one or more tires may sit below the safe range.
 Stop in a safe place and check each tire with a gauge.

 Inflate the tires to the placard PSI while they are cold.
-If the light stays on after you drive for a short distance, your Sonata may have a slow leak, sensor issue, or damaged tire.
+If the light stays on after you drive for a short distance, your Sonata may have a slow leak, sensor issue, damaged tire, or incompatible replacement wheel or tire.

 Don’t ignore a TPMS light that returns after inflation.
 A technician can inspect the tire, valve stem, wheel, and sensor.